AOEpeople/semanticore/Readme.md

-# Semanticore Release Bot
+# Semanticore Release Bot 🤖 🦁 🐉

 ## About

-Semanticore Release bot helps maintaining the changelog for a project and automates the related tagging process.
+Your friendly Semanticore Release bot helps maintaining the changelog for a project and automates the related tagging process.

 ## How to use it